Test-Time Training on Nearest Neighbors for Large Language Models: Results

-Although our method applies just as well to masked auto-encoders, we focus on language modeling tasks with causal language models, specifically, models in the GPT family.
+We focus on language modeling tasks with causal language models, specifically, models in the GPT family.
 When it comes to language modeling, the most widely studied metric has been perplexity.
-However, there are several different ways researchers have computed and reported perplexity.
+But there are actually several different ways researchers have computed and reported perplexity.
 This is, in part, due to the computational burden of evaluating perplexities exactly across large corpora.
-To ease reproducibility of our numbers, we use Eleuther-AI's {\tt lm-evaluation-harness} library~\cite{eval-harness} for evaluating perplexities on the Pile.
-We report the \emph{bits per byte} metric as recommended by the Pile creators~\cite{gao2020pile}.
-The bits per byte metric is proportional to the negative log-likelihood loss normalized by a dataset-specific constant.
+To ease reproducibility of our numbers, we use Eleuther-AI's {\tt lm-evaluation-harness} library~\citep{eval-harness} for evaluating perplexities on the Pile.
+We report the \emph{bits per byte} metric as recommended by \cite{gao2020pile}.
+This metric is proportional to the negative log-likelihood loss normalized by a dataset-specific constant.
 The Pile test set has $214,584$ sequences.
 For efficiency, we evaluate on $20\%$ of the test set, corresponding to $42,916$ sequences.
 We defer bootstrap error bars to the supplementary materials as they are generally small and do not affect the interpretation of the results.

-We begin with an evaluation of test-time training on a small GPT2 model with 117M parameters, the default HuggingFace {\tt gpt2} model from the {\tt transformers} library.
+We first evaluate on a small \mbox{GPT-2} model with 117M parameters - the default HuggingFace {\tt gpt2} model from the {\tt transformers} library.
 See Figure~\ref{fig:gpt2-all}.
 Figure~\ref{fig:gpt2-perplexities} showcases the decrease in three different perplexity measures as we increase the number of nearest neighbors to train on.
 We can see that using $20$ neighbors already achieves most of the decrease in perplexity, computationally costing less than half than using all the neighbors.
-Additional neighbors continue to decrease perplexities.
+Using additional neighbors continues to decrease perplexity.
 Figure~\ref{fig:gpt2-perplexities} focuses on the six largest Pile tasks in increasing order.
 These six tasks combined make up more than $70\%$ of the Pile benchmark.